top of page

 On Carr Drive

-A place where the rising sun gently greets the marsh, and, the setting sun melds effortlessly into the lake.
+A place where the rising sun gently greets the marsh, and, the setting sun dips effortlessly into the lake.

 I recall those days of letting the good times roll on Carr Drive.